grimReaperX07/PowerBi-dashboard/README.md

 # PowerBi-dashboard
-This is an end to end powerBi project. :)
+This is an end to end powerBi project creating sales insights of a company. :)